tasc-nmamit/notes-sem5-2023/CNC/CNC Overview.md

 - router → network layer
 - sender/receiver → application layer

 PDU are referred by different names across different layers of the OSI Model:
+(data travels though the transmission media/link as electrical signals which are then interpreted as bits and so on...)
 - Physical Layer - bits/electrical signals
 - Data Link Layer - frame (called datagram in TCP/IP model)
 - Network Layer - packet
 - Transport Layer - segment (TCP), datagram (UDP)